-You will find links to these provisions under 'Acts and Provisions - work environment and health', on the right.
+You will find links to these provisions under "Acts and Provisions - work environment and health".

 There is no Swedish book to be used for more detailed information within the subject of laboratory biosafety, however, the WHO has published a manual in English.

 Definitions - Laboratory biosafety

 Laboratory biosafety: the protection of people and environment from exposure to contagious biological material generated in the laboratory.
 Further information can be found under Biosecurity.